ARMOR: Aligning Secure and Safe Large Language Models via Meticulous Reasoning: Methods

-To further enhance the model's safety capabilities, we introduce \textit{grounded step-wise tree sampling} to collect preference data, which is used for subsequent DPO training and PRM training.
-These models are further utilized for test-time scaling.
+The structured reasoning process of ARMOR makes it possible to verify the safety analysis step-by-step with ground-truth, providing accurate rewards for preference learning and test-time scaling.

-\paragraph{Grounded Step-wise Tree Sampling.} Compared to computing a reward based solely on the final outcome, each step in the Meticulous Reasoning can be individually evaluated.
+\textbf{Grounded Step-wise Tree Sampling.} Compared to computing a reward based solely on the final outcome, each step in the Meticulous Reasoning can be individually evaluated.
 Specifically, the \textit{strategy analysis} step, \textit{intent analysis} step, and \textit{safety analysis} step can each be assigned a separate score based on the accuracy of the identified strategy, identified core intent, and safety check, respectively.
-Therefore, we perform grounded step-wise tree sampling on training data with ground truth labels for each step.
-More concretely, given a prompt $x$ and the preceding reasoning steps $\{z_1, \cdots, z_i\}$, we randomly sample $n$ candidate next reasoning steps $z_{i+1}$.
+More concretely, given a prompt $x$ and the preceding reasoning steps $\{z_i^s, z_i^b, z_i^c\}$ and final $y_i$, we randomly sample $n$ candidate next steps.
 For each newly sampled step node, we assign a score using the corresponding ground truth (e.g., strategy, intent, or safety) with GPT-4o.
-Among the $n$ sampled steps, we compare their scores and retain only the nodes with the highest and lowest scores to sample the next step $z_{i+2}$, repeating this process until reaching the final answer.
+Among the $n$ sampled steps, we compare their scores and retain only the nodes with the highest and lowest scores to sample the next step, repeating this process until reaching the final answer.
+Safety score $R_s=[r_{\mathrm{strategy}}, r_{\mathrm{intent}}, r_{\mathrm{safety}}, r_{\mathrm{final}}]^\top$ for nodes will be collected during the step-wise sampling for the construction of the preference data.
+The detailed scoring method is explained in Sec~\ref{sec:detail_tree_sample}